The following text is an abridged and edited transcript of the above video.

 - Learn how to prepare a fee calculation [18:55].
 Although this is covered in the CPP manual, you want to make sure you are familiar with information such as when a permit is eligible for a discount, when a penalty needs to be applied, and fee structures.

 Best of luck on the exam!
-Let us know how it goes in the comments below.
+Let us know in the comments below how it goes.